dartmouth-cs98/21f-gitbetter/README.md

 First, run `gitstarted`, then use `gitbetter -h` or `gitbetter -i` for tips on how to use the tool, or information about the tool.
 For developers: If you make changes to the script, you'll need to rerun
 `cp gitbetter-commands.sh ~/.gitbetter-commands.sh` and then `source ~/.gitbetter-commands.sh `.

 **Note to Windows Users: The `source` command might not work in your Powershell or regular command prompt terminal.
 One workaround is to use Git Bash as your terminal.
+Instructions on how to install Git Bash can be found [here](https://www.makeuseof.com/install-git-git-bash-windows/)

 ## Our Team